LegReq/did-btcr2/chapters/CRUD-Operations.md

 #### Algo 16.
 Join Cohort and Establish Aggregate Beacon Service {.unnumbered}

-This protocol coordinates the construction of an n-of-n Pay-to-Taproot address, where each partic::Beacon Participant:: in a ::Beacon Cohort:: contributes one of the n keys used to construct the ::Beacon Address::.
+This protocol coordinates the construction of an n-of-n Pay-to-Taproot address, where each ::Beacon Participant:: in a ::Beacon Cohort:: contributes one of the n keys used to construct the ::Beacon Address::.
 This ensures that all on-chain ::Beacon Signals:: are cryptographically signed by every DID controller participating in the cohort, while ::Beacon Aggregators:: remain minimally trusted.
 A given cohort may fail because other participants stop participating or the aggregator is compromised; however, the consequences are limited to the failure of the ::BTCR2 Beacon:: to broadcast
 ::Beacon Signals:: that announce ::BTCR2 Updates::.
-This protocol ensures that NEITHER the aggregator NOR other participants are able compromise or invalidate a did:btcr2 identifier.
+This protocol ensures that NEITHER the ::Beacon Aggregator:: NOR other ::Beacon Participants:: are able compromise or invalidate a did:btcr2 identifier.

 The protocol starts with a ::Beacon Aggregator:: defining their intention to aggregate according to a particular protocol, using a particular ::Beacon Type::, on a particular schedule, using a particular messaging channel.
-This intention is used to gather a cohort of DID controllers with which the Aggregator has a secure communications channel for announcing and receiving ::BTCR2 Updates::.
+This intention is used to gather a cohort of DID controllers with which the aggregator has a secure communications channel for coordinating the aggregated announcement of ::BTCR2 Updates::.
-The means of establishing the cohort are outside the scope of this specification.
+The means of establishing the ::Beacon Cohort:: are outside the scope of this specification.

 DID controllers that wish to join an advertised ::Beacon Cohort:: MUST provide the aggregator with a Schnorr public key.
 Participants MUST also provide the set of indexes that are used to identify specific ::BTCR2 Updates:: announced by a
 ::Beacon Signal::..
-These indexes MUST be SHA256 hashes of the DIDs that will use the BTCR2 Beacon to aggregate updates.
+These indexes MUST be SHA256 hashes of the DIDs that will use the ::BTCR2 Beacon:: to aggregate updates.

-The Beacon Aggregator decides when to finalize the ::Beacon Cohort::.
+The ::Beacon Aggregator:: decides when to finalize the ::Beacon Cohort::.
 Once they do so, they MUST compute an n-of-n Pay-to-Taproot address from the keys the ::Beacon Participants:: provided.
 This is the ::Beacon Address::
 and MUST be sent to all participants, along with the set of keys used